React to Email Events in Real Time

 What happens if my endpoint is down when an event fires?

-Can I subscribe to events for an entire domain rather than a single mailbox?
+Can I subscribe to events for the whole account rather than a single mailbox?

 Yes.
-When registering a webhook, omit the mailbox field and specify a domain instead.
-MultiMail will route events from all mailboxes on that domain to the endpoint.
-This is useful when you are dynamically provisioning mailboxes and do not want to register a new webhook for each one.
+When registering a webhook, omit the mailbox_id field.
+MultiMail then routes events from all of your mailboxes to the endpoint.
+Pass a mailbox_id to scope the subscription to one mailbox.
+Account-wide subscriptions are useful when you dynamically provision mailboxes and do not want to register a new webhook for each one.

 How should I prevent duplicate event processing?